ajpierce/blog/content/posts/react-figwheel-npm-2.md

 + [Bruce Hauman](https://twitter.com/bhauman) for his patience and guidance with [PR 588](https://github.com/bhauman/lein-figwheel/pull/588)
 + [Mike Fikes](https://twitter.com/mfikes) for being the first person to retweet the first tutorial, giving it the visibility necessary to affect positive change

-I've had such a positive experience interacting with members of the Clojurescript community.
+I've had such a positive experience interacting with members of the ClojureScript community.
 I'm convinced that it's the excellent people (in addition to the excellent tooling) that makes Clojure such a delightful language to work with.